Matthew 19

 [12] For there are eunuchs, who were so born from their mother’s womb, and there are eunuchs, who were made eunuchs by men, and there are eunuchs, who made themselves eunuchs for the sake of the kingdom of the heavens.
 The one who is able to receive it, let him receive it.

-“The one who is able to receive it, let him receive it.”
+Comments Matthew 19:11-12 “The one who is able to receive it, let him receive it.”
 Some have received the gift of being born without the lust of the flesh.
-If they do not have that feeling, it is a gift not to suffer; if they do have the feeling, let them marry.
+If they do not have that lust of the flesh feeling, it is a gift not to suffer; if they do have the feeling, let them get married.

 [13] Then were brought to Him little children, that He may lay the hands on them, and may pray; however, the disciples admonished them.

-Q: Why did the disciples admonish the people?
-A: The disciples admonished the people because they all felt the same way towards children, that they were not important for promoting the ministry.
-They all want the Lord Jesus to rest, but by bringing children, the Lord Jesus had no rest.
+Comments Matthew 19:13 Q: Why did the disciples admonish the people?
+A: The disciples admonished the people because they all felt the same way toward children, that they were not important for promoting the ministry.
+They all wanted the Lord Jesus to rest, but by bringing children, the Lord Jesus had no rest.
 The disciples did this out of love for the Lord.

-The Lord teaches that to enter the kingdom of the heavens, adults should have the same way of heart as little children; the Lord is pointing out that we should accept the teaching and believe as little children do.
+Comments Matthew 19:14 The Lord teaches that to enter the kingdom of the heavens, adults should have the same way of heart as little children do; the Lord is pointing out that we should accept the teaching and believe as little children do.

-This passage tells us how some people think they can do some good deed that is worth being counted as deserving to be in heaven.
+Comments Matthew 19:16 This passage tells us how some people think they can do some good deeds that are worth being counted as deserving to be in heaven.
 The perfect deed has been done already; the innocent Lamb of God has already shed His blood to cover the world of sin.
 For us, only one thing needs to be done: trust, believe, and accept the deed the Lord Jesus has done.
-Then, come at the foot of the cross under the blood of the Lord Jesus and repent, be baptized, and follow His teaching.
+Then, come to the foot of the cross under the blood of the Lord Jesus and repent, be baptized, and follow His teachings.

 [17] And He said to him, Why do you ask Me about what is good?
 One is good; but if you desire to enter into life, keep the commandments.

-This teaching shows us the Trinity of God (Father, Son, and Holy Spirit).
+Comments Matthew 19:17 This teaching shows us the Trinity of God: God the Father, God the Son (Jesus Christ), and God the Holy Spirit.
 The verse also proves that time has no meaning for the Lord because the Lord already knows what will happen to him (the young man).
 The Lord’s answers will always point out to who He is.

 [19] Honor the father and the mother and love your neighbor as yourself.

-Notice how the conversation starts in these verses.
+Comments Matthew 19:16-19 Notice how the conversation starts in these verses.
 The man did not come first to glorify God; his inner heart was shown in the question.
-He asked, “What good shall I do?” not what God can do.
+He asked, “What good shall I do?” not “What can God do?”
 This question was very self-centered.
 Besides, in those times, all the commandments of God were taught from childhood.
-He learned the commandments but did not practice them and then came to ask the question, “What good shall I do?”
-Many of us today do not learn the commandments; we have the Bible, but we do not read and meditate on the teachings of the Bible, and we end up making simple or big mistakes against the teachings of the Bible.
+He learned the commandments but did not practice them, and then came to ask the question, “What good shall I do?”
+Many of us today do not learn the commandments.
+We have the Bible, but we do not read and meditate on the teachings of the Bible, and we end up making simple or big mistakes against the teachings of the Bible.

 [22] Now the young man having heard the word, he went away grieving; for he was one having many possessions.

-This verse shows what this man is about; the earthly riches captured his heart.
+Comments Matthew 19:22 This verse shows what this man is about; the earthly riches captured his heart.
 Great sorrow takes hold of a person when the person must give up the riches of this world.
-This young man is an example for all to see; to follow the Lord Jesus and leave the riches is not easy for anyone to do.
+This young man is an example for all to see; following the Lord Jesus and leaving the riches behind is not easy for anyone to do.

 [23] And Jesus said to His disciples, Truly I say to you, A rich person will enter into the kingdom of the heavens with difficulty.